LemmyNet/lemmy/docs/src/contributing_federation_overview.md

 # Federation

-This document is targeted at people that are more or less familiar with ActivityStreams and ActivityPub protocols.
+This document is for anyone who wants to know how Lemmy federation works, without being overly technical.
 It is meant provide a high-level overview of ActivityPub federation in Lemmy.
 If you are implementing ActivityPub yourself and want to be compatible with Lemmy, read our [ActivityPub API outline](contributing_apub_api_outline.md).

 ## Documentation conventions